shre7989/Maze/README.md

         visited.

 2. Randomized Kruskal's algorithm
-       - Kruskal's Maze Generator is a randomized version of Kruskal’s algorithm: a method for producing a minimal spanning tree for a weighted graph.
+      - Kruskal's Maze Generator is a randomized version of Kruskal’s algorithm, a method for producing a minimal spanning tree for a weighted graph.
 It associates each cell with a unique set ID at first.
 Then it randomly selects a wall, and joins the set of the connected cells if they are of different set, and makes the dividing wall a passage.
 It does this for all walls in the grid, until it generates a minimal spanning tree maze.

 3. RandomizedPrims algorithm
       - This maze generation algorithm is a randomized version of the Prims algorithm.
 It starts with a grid full of walls, and while there are walls it randomly selects a wall, sees if any of the two connected cells are unvisited, marks it visited and makes the wall a passage.
 It does for all walls in the grid until it generates a maze.

 # Maze solving algorithms